Wish Application

 Dear Parent,

 We realize that a life-threatening illness causes serious emotional and financial strain on the entire family.
 While we are not able to cure your child’s illness, we would like to brighten his/her life by making possible something he/she would like very much to have or do.
-It is important to us that the wish is the child’s wish, not something whose idea came from a parent or brother or sister.
 If a child’s wish is for a trip or to visit a place, we attempt to include the immediate family in the granting of the wish.
 We also hope that by granting the child’s wish we bring respite to the entire family.
 If a child is non-verbal, parents are consulted to determine the wish in the child’s best interest.

 Sincerely,